wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.3.8 =
-- [TODO] - add the aweber addon to the listing.
-Image is already in the images folder.
 - The set_user_role action hook will now pass the 3rd optional parameter.
 - The account renewal payment will take into account any remaining time (when the user's level is using a duration type expiry).